gongybable/gongybable.github.io/pages/System_Design/knowledge_base/index.md

 ### Availability vs Consistency
 #### CAP Theorem
 In a distributed computer system, you can only support two of the following guarantees:
 * **Consistency** - A read is guaranteed to return the most recent write for a given client.
+All nodes see the same data at the same time.
+Consistency is achieved by updating several nodes before allowing further reads.
 * **Availability** - A non-failing node will return a reasonable response within a reasonable amount of time (no error or timeout).
+Every request gets a response on success/failure.
+Availability is achieved by replicating the data across different servers.
 * **Partition Tolerance** - The system will continue to function when network partitions occur.
+A system that is partition-tolerant can sustain any amount of network failure that doesn’t result in a failure of the entire network.
+Data is sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.

 1. CP - consistency and partition tolerance </br>
     - Waiting for a response from the partitioned node might result in a timeout error.